Sherpo

 A simple investment thesis on Sherpo.

 Peter Thiel used to ask the well-known question: “What important truth do very few people agree with you on?”
-Our answer is simple: “To build a great, defensible tech business requires a lot of time early on spent building great infrastructure.”
-And that’s exactly what we did at Sherpo.
-If you’re raising your eyebrows, stick around for a bit.
-Let us explain.
+Our answer is simple:

 A step back in history